sai-educ/math-vocab/vocab_bank/grade-3.md

 **Example:** Ivy makes a graph where each square stands for 5 books.
 A bar 4 squares tall means 20 books.

 **Common misconception:** Count the value of each step, not the number of steps.

+**Standards:** US 3.MD

+### kilogram

+**Definition:** A metric unit of mass equal to 1,000 grams.

+**Example:** Zoe weighs a bag of rice.
+It has a mass of 2 kilograms.

+**Standards:** US 3.MD.A.2, IN Class III · 3.M.LO6

+### standard unit

+**Definition:** A fixed unit of measurement that everyone agrees on, like a centimeter.

+**Example:** Nina measures her desk in centimeters, a standard unit, so her measurement means the same thing to everyone.

+**Standards:** IN Class III · 3.M.LO5

+### non-standard unit

+**Definition:** An everyday object used to measure, like a hand span or a paperclip, before using standard units.

+**Example:** Omar measures his desk using hand spans, a non-standard unit, before he learns to use a ruler.

+**Common misconception:** A hand span is different for every person, so measurements made with it will not match.

+**Standards:** IN Class I–III · 1.M.LO6, 3.M.LO7

 ## Geometry (3.G)